 TIC's panel of experts (including audiophiles, FM DXers, engineers and tuner collectors) and an elite team of trusted contributors have personally used and reviewed hundreds of different FM tuners.
-We're also requesting input from readers on about 200 more tuners listed in the On-Deck Circle, many of which will be added to the review pages once first-hand information is obtained and as our Editor's time permits.
+We're also requesting input from readers on about 200 more tuners listed in the On-Deck Circle, some of which will be added to the review pages once first-hand information is obtained and as our Editor's time permits.
 We focus on tuners, rather than receivers, because (a) very few receivers come close to matching the performance of that manufacturer's top tuners, and (b) we stick to what we know best.
 Our primary emphasis is on tuners that were manufactured between the early 1970s and the early '90s, before home theater receivers largely replaced separate stereo components.
 We will review tuners of more recent vintage, but do not seek them out as fervently as we do the older stuff.

 Your own experience with a particular tuner will depend, to some extent, on reception conditions in your local area.
 For example, a listener in a metropolitan area where strong local stations crowd the FM band will need a tuner with excellent selectivity if he or she wishes to receive any of the more distant stations between the locals.
 (Alternate channel selectivity is the measurement of a tuner's ability to reject an interfering signal 400 kHz, or .4 MHz, away from the station you're trying to hear.
 Adjacent channel selectivity, rarely quoted in manufacturers' specs, refers to rejection of a station only 200 kHz, or 0.2 MHz, away from the one you're tuned to.)
 Overload rejection and image rejection are other important considerations for listeners who live close to stations' transmitters.
 Listeners in more remote or rural areas, however, will generally be more concerned with sensitivity, which is the tuner's ability to clearly receive weak stations' signals.
 Many tuners with good sensitivity can be modified to be more selective, but poor sensitivity cannot easily be improved upon.
 See the Better FM page for info on diagnosing and correcting FM reception problems.

-Manufacturers' own specifications for sensitivity and selectivity are sometimes imprecise or exaggerated, and even two examples of the same model tuner may be very different in performance (especially when they're 10 to 30 years old!).
+Manufacturers' own specifications for sensitivity and selectivity are sometimes imprecise or exaggerated, and even two examples of the same model tuner may be very different in performance (especially when they're 20 or 30 years old!).
 Also, a tuner that is out of alignment will not function properly; Stereophile's reviewers even used to receive brand-new misaligned review samples occasionally.
 For what they're worth, key specs for many top tuners may be compared on the Specs Database page.

 One important reception characteristic of a tuner that is often overlooked, and rarely listed accurately on a spec sheet, is the tuner's ability to handle strong signals that can create mixing products.
 The typical problem occurs when two or more strong local stations on different frequencies, as a result of non-linear effects in the tuner, combine to create a distorted signal at another frequency that is stronger than the station that should be there.
 This usually happens when the RF gain transistor and/or mixer is driven to overload and creates harmonics of a local station.
 These harmonics then mix with other strong stations to create ghost stations in the amp or mixer.
 In very dense urban markets, the harmonics created can be so numerous as to create an overall increase in noise on all stations.
 In FM tuners, the most common RFIM distortion results from two stations mixing together in the relationship 2*f1-f2 or 2*f2-f1.